mlrun/mlrun/docs/data-prep/ingest-data-fs.md

 To configure, pass the `db_uri` or overwrite the `MLRUN_SQL__URL` env var, in this format:<br>
 `mysql+pymysql://<username>:<password>@<host>:<port>/<db_name>`

-You can pass the schema of the table you want to create or the name of an existing table, for example:
+You can pass the schema and the name of the table you want to create or the name of an existing table, for example:

 ```
  target = SQLTarget(